Recently updated on December 19th, 2022 at 03:33 pm

 Also, read about The Modern Welcome: Wow your employees & guests with a breeze-through front office experience

 Since the Veris visitor management system can be integrated with third-party apps, female employees are at an advantage.
 Security officials can track their cab movements from home to the workplace and vice-versa, in case they have to work odd hours.
 An access control system lacks this multi-device aspect.
 Apart from that, access badges can easily be stolen and used to get into office premises.
 Unless biometric scans are enabled, this presents a grave security threat.

 Integration of Access Control and Visitor Management Software

 Gone are the days when on-site guests were sent to security offices to gain access credentials.
-Today, major companies integrate visitor management system with access control, to improve operational efficiencies and tighten security policies.
+Today, major companies integrate visitor management systems with access control, to improve operational efficiencies and tighten security policies.

 The Veris visitor management system can easily be integrated with legacy access control systems.
 It can pass on critical information to the system, while also providing additional functionalities.
 Veris addresses the gaps in access control systems, by providing advance workflows, which are compliance-centric.
-It offers greater levels of approvals in order to enter specific areas of a facility.
+It offers greater levels of approvals to enter specific areas of a facility.
 The system leverages the power of the cloud to minimize hardware requirements.
 In case of a disaster or a wide-scale system outage, all employee and visitor data can be procured safely from the Veris cloud.